delaford/game/README.md

 ## Systems and Engines

-Here are the types of things I will be adding.
+Here are the types of things I will be adding as a minimum viable product (alpha).
 Not too over the top but enough to cover the basics until more is added.
 Each section links to a project which will contain its sub-tasks within.

 - [Player](https://github.com/Navarra/game/projects/1)
   - [x] Walking / pathfinding